bruce-hill/tomo/docs/text.md

 - `text`: The text to be split into lines.

 **Returns:**
-An array of substrings resulting from the split.
+A list of substrings resulting from the split.

 **Example:**
 ```tomo